 All AC routers are dual-band, meaning products operate in both the 2.4 and 5 GHz Wi-Fi frequency bands.
 You can tell if a product is dual-band if it lists 802.11a/b/g, a/b/g/n or a/b/g/n/ac in its specs.

-The main variations within each router type are:
+The main variations within each router class are:

-There are three older product types—A, B and G—that aren’t in the list above that are considered "legacy" products.
+There are four older product types—A, B , Gand N—that aren’t in the list above that are considered "legacy" products.

 802.11a defined the original 5 GHz-only Wi-Fi products and 802.11b defined original 2.4 GHz Wi-Fi gear.
 5 GHz only routers never caught on and today you find references to 802.11a only in dual-band products.
-B only routers were long ago replaced by G routers, which have now been pretty much replaced by N types.
+B only routers were long ago replaced by G routers, which were replaced by N types, which are now being replaced with AC routers.

 G routers are still required to support B devices and N routers are required to support both B and G devices in order to be Wi-Fi Certified.
 AC routers are also required to support B, G and N devices.
 But because your shiny new router can support these older, slower device types doesn’t mean that they should.